|Nutritional Guidelines (per serving)|

 - 1.5 kgs chicken, skin removed bone still in and cut into small serving pieces

-- 4-5 cloves garlic, peeled and cut into slivers
+- 4 to 5 cloves garlic, peeled and cut into slivers

 - 1 tsp peeled and finely grated fresh ginger